edgarpf/aws-certified-developer-associate/README.md

 * A volume restored from an encrypted snapshot, or a copy of an encrypted snapshot is always encrypted.
 * Encryption by default is a Region-specific setting.
 If you enable it for a Region, you cannot disable it for individual volumes or snapshots in that Region.
 * AWS CloudTrail event logs for 'CreateVolume' aren't available for EBS volumes created during an Amazon EC2 launch.
+* When an error occurs, your function may be invoked multiple times.
+Retry behavior varies by error type, client, event source, and invocation type.
+For example, if you invoke a function asynchronously and it returns an error, Lambda executes the function up to two more times.
+For more information.
+* CodeDeploy provides two deployment type options – in-place and blue/green.
+Note that AWS Lambda and Amazon ECS deployments cannot use an in-place deployment type.